hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 * `fs_type` - (Optional) Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 The default filesystem depends on FlexVolume script.
 * `options` - (Optional) Extra command options if any.
 * `read_only` - (Optional) Whether to force the ReadOnly setting in VolumeMounts.
 Defaults to false (read/write).
 * `secret_ref` - (Optional) Reference to the secret object containing sensitive information to pass to the plugin scripts.
 This may be empty if no secret object is specified.
-If the secret object contains more than one secret, all secrets are passed to the plugin scripts.
+If the secret object contains more than one secret, all secrets are passed to the plugin scripts. see [secret_ref](#secret_ref) for more details.

 ### `flocker`